Suburban and Chicago Child Photographer Marmalade Photography

 In a few words: I use my ability to read the room, the art of anticipation and a sense of developing trust with my subjects to create your photographs.

-The ability to read the room.
+The Ability to “Read the Room”

 A toddler and a school-aged child may be siblings, growing up in the same home with the same set of parents – but they are not just two different human beings.
 Age-wise and the way they view the world?
-They are operating in completely different developmental worlds.
+They are operating in completely different developmental world.

-What works with a toddler (who is exploring independently, fostering their autonomy now that they can walk and have discovered the word “no”) will not work at all with the school-aged child (who is learning day after day how to refine their skills of collaboration with peers and adults)
+What works with a toddler (who is exploring independently, fostering their autonomy now that they can walk and have discovered the word “no”) will not work at all with the school-aged child (who is learning day after day how to refine their skills of collaboration with peers and adults).

 With younger children, 1:1 attention that still fosters independence creates the trust that unlocks those threshold moments.
 So when I say “chasing after toddlers” – I’m not lying.
 Literally my thought process is: “I will be chasing after this two year old today.”